acp29/eventer/README.md

 - Added basic support to load and save files in NWB (Neurodata without borders) format version 2 (https://www.nwb.org/nwb-neurophysiology/)
 - Changed behaviour of 'Store all waves'/'Unstore all waves' button.
 It now depends on the status of the stored wave checkbox.
 - Fixed bug that prevented option to set data scale factor when tdms files from an previous analysis (i.e. .evt file)

+**v1.4.0** Release version (source code in version associated with MATLAB R2023b)

+- Bump Matlab (runtime) version requirement to R2023b
+- Updated the read suport for NWB (Neurodata without borders) format version 2.X to v2.6.
+NWB output format is now version 2.6. (https://www.nwb.org/nwb-neurophysiology/)
+- Added support to load newer ACQ4 files.
+- Changes to behaviour of 'exmode' setting  on the advanced tab.
+The exmode feature tells eventer what to do in relation to calculation of interevent intervals after each exclusions zone, and for the first event in each wave.
+With mode = 1, interevent intervals (IEIs) are calculated for these events from the last event preceeding the exclusion zone under the assumption that no events occurred during the exclusion zone.
+When merging multiple waves, eventer also assumes there was no gap between waves.
+With mode = 2, the occurence of an event during these times is considered ambiguous and so is assign a value of NaN.
+- Minor tweaks to GUI appearance

 ## Development roadmap